22.3 Design Guidelines

 you.

-- Some things may be considered 'too modern', be it by technology required to
+- Some things may be considered 'too modern', be it because of the technology

-create it, or by the vernacular understanding of an item by today's society
+required to create it or because of the vernacular understanding of an item

 - Some definitive rulings: